Auto Insurance Savings Guide for Service Members and Veterans

 • Additional coverage options for your car and passengers, including roadside assistance and rental reimbursement.

-• Up to a 15% discount on comprehensive coverage when you garage your vehicle on base.
+• Up to a 15% discount on comprehensive coverage when you garage your vehicle on base, plus significant storage/deployment savings when your car is placed in storage.

 Geico